-Access Control Concept Definition: Access Co authorising what parties are a use a service.
-N/A N/A N/A
+Access Control Concept Definition: Access Co authorising what parties are a use a service. ontrol refers to the act of allowed to consume, enter or N/A N/A N/A

 Again, there is likely a paucity of properties within the ontology which many would deem compulsory to any extension.
 However, the objective here is to test the proposed framework.
 The only real requirement of the ontology is to ensure there is enough notation to push the extension into a high enough complexity level to ensure the framework can still satisfy the aforementioned requirements.
 Nevertheless, that is not to say properties have intentionally been omitted, the objective was to include as many as possible within the given time constraints.
 However, there is always the possibility of potential absences.